Enrolling New Students

 Note: Parents or guardians are required to provide proof of residency upon initial enrollment of their child in a Marietta City School and may be required to periodically verify their residency in the Marietta City Schools district at random times thereafter.

 Exceptions to the Above Mentioned Rules

 Any parent/guardian who may be living in a homeless situation should reach out to the Homeless Liaison at their students school.
 Contact the Office of Innovative Practices 678-695-7285 with any questions.

 Marietta City Schools also allows students in grades K-12, who reside outside the district, to attend our school system.
 To qualify, interested parents must complete both a Non-Resident Student Enrollment Application and an MCS Enrollment Agreement and be approved.
 The application must include the student’s most recent school record, including:

 - Academic grades and test scores

-Completed Non-resident enrollment applications with all required documents, should be submitted to the school principal.
+Completed Non-resident enrollment applications with all required documents, should be submitted to the school contact listed above.
 Acceptance as a non-resident tuition student is valid for one school-year only.
 Applicants must complete a Non-Resident Student Enrollment Application and an MCS Enrollment Agreement each school year.
 The superintendent approves all applicants based on the stated criteria and available space in school programs.
 Questions regarding non-resident student enrollment may be directed to the school principal or the Deputy Superintendent.

 The grades 3-5 magnet program at Marietta Center for Advanced Academics (MCAA) offers students a technology-driven curriculum that emphasizes science, technology, engineering and mathematics (STEM).
 Non-residents who meet admissions/eligibility criteria may apply to the magnet program at MCAA and pay tuition (same tuition schedule as all non-resident students).